davidyanis/Third-Party-API/README.md

 # Third-Party-API

+## Mini project to get latest news from swedish police.
+Temporarily only supports location "Malmö" and "Near me".

-To run the server type
+### To run the server type

-# nodemon third-party-api
+1. nodemon third-party-api
-# Server is hosted on http://localhost:3000
+2. Server is hosted on http://localhost:3000

 https://github.com/davidyanis/Third-Party-API